Tech-at-DU/React-Redux-Tetris-Tutorial/P12-Connect-Grid-Board/readme.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-You want to display the grid board from state.
+Here your goal is to display the grid board from state.
 This is the core rendering feature of the game.

 The `GridBoard` component displays an array of `GridSquare`s.
 It will also map the current shape block at it's rotation into this grid at the x, and y.